nroy20/CS_466_Final_Project/README.md

 # CS_466_Final_Project
 ## To run:
-Open .ipynb file and run all cells
+Open .ipynb file and run all cells/
 To run alignments on different sequences, create a new cell with the following lines:

 `s1 = "/sequence_1/" #replace /sequence_1/ with actual sequence in string format`\